Rahee93/homePage-temp/README.md

 ![image](https://user-images.githubusercontent.com/62402998/120517652-ac6ce980-c39e-11eb-9cbf-9aca3a8f49ab.png)

 6. Then click `Delopys` on the top, and drag and drop the folder `microbit-build` to this page.
 After uploading, you should see the latest changes on our [website ](https://mymicrobit.netlify.app).

+# React
+Tutorials of the basic concept of React https://reactjs.org/docs/getting-started.html

+# Redux
+The terryfox run website also uses Redux to manage the React state, and it is a more advanced topic for state management.
+If you want you can learn it here https://redux.js.org/.
+But I think you do not have to use it when you adding codes for React, because React has its own state management without Redux.